AIR-Bench 2024: A Safety Benchmark Based on Risk Categories from Regulations and Policies: Introduction

 \section{Introduction}

-The rapid rise of foundation models \cite{chatgpt,gpt4v,openai2023gpt4,touvron2023llama,touvron2023llama-2,Claude,geminiteam2023gemini} has ushered in a new era of AI capabilities that could transform society in profound ways.
-The immense potential of these models to drive economic growth and innovation has spurred intense competition among companies and developers, leading to an accelerated pace of model releases.
-However, this relentless progress has also unleashed a Pandora's box of risks, from models spewing toxic content and misinformation \cite{duffourc2023generative} to their repurposing for large-scale cybercrime \cite{tredinnick2023dangers}.
-As AI systems grow ever more powerful, it is crucial to address the potential risks and challenges they may pose to ensure their safe development and deployment \cite{anderljung2023frontier,bengio2023managing}.
+The rapid rise of foundation models \cite{chatgpt,gpt4v,openai2023gpt4,touvron2023llama,touvron2023llama-2,Claude,geminiteam2023gemini} has ushered in a new era of AI capabilities with profound societal implications.
+While these models drive economic growth and innovation, they also present significant risks, from generating toxic content and misinformation \cite{duffourc2023generative} to potential misuse in cybercrime \cite{tredinnick2023dangers}.
+As AI systems grow more powerful, addressing these risks becomes crucial for their safe development and deployment \cite{anderljung2023frontier,bengio2023managing}.

-In response, governments, companies, and researchers have proposed regulatory frameworks, acceptable use policies, and safety benchmarks to identify thus to mitigate AI risks \cite{gehman2020realtoxicityprompts,wang2023decodingtrust,qi2024finetuning,li2024salad,chao2024jailbreakbench,zou2023universal,mazeika2024harmbench,xie2024sorry}.
-However, existing public benchmarks often define safety categories based on previous literature, intuitions, common sense, or only limited scope of policies, leading to disjointed sets of categories that fail to fully capture the rapidly evolving landscape of risks reflected in the latest government regulations \cite{eu-ai-act-citation,EOWhiteHouse,china-recomandations,china-synthesis,china-genai} and company policies \cite{OpenAI_new,Anthropic_aup,Meta_llama2,Google_genai,Cohere_aup,Stability_aup,Mistral_legal}.
-As shown in Figure \ref{fig:overview}, even the most extensive benchmark only addresses 71\% of the risk categories specified in recent government regulations and corporate policies (at level-3 specifications).
+In response, governments, companies, and researchers have proposed regulatory frameworks, acceptable use policies, and safety benchmarks \cite{gehman2020realtoxicityprompts,wang2023decodingtrust,qi2024finetuning,li2024salad,chao2024jailbreakbench,zou2023universal,mazeika2024harmbench,xie2024sorry}.
+However, existing public benchmarks often define safety categories based on previous literature, intuitions, common sense, or only limited scope of policies, failing to fully capture the evolving landscape of risks reflected in the latest regulations \cite{eu-ai-act-citation,EOWhiteHouse,china-recomandations,china-synthesis,china-genai} and policies \cite{OpenAI_new,Anthropic_aup,Meta_llama2,Google_genai,Cohere_aup,Stability_aup,Mistral_legal}.
+As shown in Figure \ref{fig:overview}, even the most extensive benchmark only addresses 71\% of the risk categories specified in recent government regulations and corporate policies (at level-3 specifications)\footnote{To clarify, ``level-3'' refers to the third level in our hierarchical categorization of AI risks, representing 45 categories of risks, which is the second most granular and specific risk categorization among the four levels.}.
 This gap limits the real-world relevance and actionability of insights gleaned from existing benchmarks.